 UNEP Report on Sustainable Land Use

 A report was recently produced by the Land and Soils Working Group of the International Resource Panel, on which Bob is one of the lead authors.
 It explores how the management of land-based biomass production and consumption can be developed towards a higher degree of sustainability across different scales: from the sustainable management of soils on the field to the sustainable management of global land use as a whole.
-Check out the full report or the summary at the UNEP website.
+Check out the full report, the summary, or the UNEP website.

 Howarth et al, 2013.
 Metabolism of a nitrogen-enriched coastal marine lagoon during the summertime.
 Biogeochemistry.